Kapidan Nikoll Gjon Marku

 In April 1945 the family of the Kapidan of Mirdita was arrested and held in the house of Guljeme Luka in Shkodra.
 This house was directly across the street of the home of Gjon Markagjoni, their family home, which was confiscated and turned into the central command of State Security.
 The house of Guljeme Luka was a turned into a real prison with surrounding walls and police guards.
 From there, in June 1945, together with other families gathered from villages deep in the North, they were interned at the camp in Berat.

-During his exile in the West, Nikoll Gjomarku held distinguished press positions within the politica party “Independent National Block”, established by his father Gjon Marka Gjoni and older brother Ndue Gjomarku.
+During his exile in the West, Nikoll held distinguished press positions within the political party “Independent National Bloc“, established by his father Gjon Marka Gjoni and older brother Ndue Gjon Marku.
+He also worked for Radio Free Europe for many years.

-Nikoll returned to Albania after the fall of Communism in 1994 and was reunited with his other surviving brother Dede and sisters Marta and Bardha along with his newphew Gjon Mark Gjomarkaj and nieces Kristina and Celestina Markagjoni, all of whom he left behind after his brave escape.
+Nikoll returned to Albania in 1994, after the fall of Communism in 1991 and was reunited with his other surviving brother Dede and sisters Marta and Bardha along with his newphew Gjon Mark Gjomarkaj and nieces Kristina and Celestina, all of whom he left behind after his brave escape.
 He reunited with them at their family home in Shkoder.